increasingawareness/digitalsafety.tips/content/_index.md

 ### Macbook Air

 The Macbook Air is the jack-of-all-trades machine in this set of choices.
 It has a good balance of computing power, traditional desktop computing, and Apple's signature dedication to privacy.
-It's not as advanced on the security front as the 2020 iPad Pro, but if you're technically literate, you may find [Apple's T2 security chip](https://www.apple.com/mac/docs/Apple_T2_Security_Chip_Overview.pdf) interesting.
+It's not as advanced on the security front as the 2020 iPad Pro, but the M1 Mac lineup (the newer ones with the M1 chipset) is the runner up.
 Additionally, if you think you want to get into programming or like to run shell commands this is most likely the right choice for you.

 ### PC that runs Windows 10 S